director: Gore Verbinski

 starring: Johnny Depp, Geoffrey Rush, Orlando Bloom, Keira Knightley, Jonathan Pryce

 running time: 143 mins

-Quite frankly I was horrified at the though of Disney cashing in by taking a genre (and worse still, a theme park ride) that has already been done to death, and just pouring a massive budget into a movie.
+Quite frankly I was horrified at the though of Disney cashing in by taking a genre that has already been done to death (worse still, a theme park ride), and just pouring a massive budget into a movie.
 Well, I’m now quite happy to swallow down every bad word and thought I previously held regarding Pirates as the film that restored my faith in over-the-top blockbusters after a disastrous summer of cinema.
-While the story itself is all good-natured fun, it’s is undeniably Depp’s incredible charismatic performance that both steals the show and raises the film to a different level.
+While the story itself is all good-natured fun, it is undeniably Depp’s incredible charismatic performance that both steals the show and raises the film to a different level.

 Jack Sparrow [Johnny Depp] is a roguish scoundral arrested for his lifelong series of crimes and threatened with execution.
 But after another band of plundering pirates ransack the town and kidnap the governor’s beautiful daughter Elizabeth [Keira Knightley], Jack finds himself liberated by his former captor, apprentice blacksmith Will Turner [Orlando Bloom] who needs Sparrow’s help to steal a ship and rescue his true love…

 Verbinski’s direction always oozes atmosphere, genuinely creepy in parts but deftly lightening the tone with humour that keeps the film suitable for children, although not the very youngest.
 This atmosphere is hugely assisted by the film’s memorable soundtrack and beautiful cinematography, and of course the occassional snippets from the ride’s anthem, “Yo ho!
 Yo ho!
 A pirate’s life for me!”